newenclave/mico/README.md

 #### if ... elif ... else

 ```
-/// it's possible to use 'if' like an explression
+/// it's possible to use 'if' like an expression

 let detect = fn( x ) {
   let result =  if(x == 0) {